-■ Automatic tuning (SCN)
+▽ Automatic tuning (SCAN)

-Press the "SCN" button to change the radio to the SCAN mode.
+Press the "SCAN" button [®] to change the radio to the SCAN mode.
 In this mode, the radio scans through the radio band until a station is found.
 The radio will stop at the station for five seconds while displaying the frequency, after which scanning will continue until the entire band has been scanned from the low end to the high end.

-Press the "SCN" button again to cancel the SCAN mode and to stop on any displayed frequency.
+Press the "SCAN" button again to cancel the SCAN mode and to stop on any displayed frequency.

-When the "SCN" button is pressed for automatic tuning, stations are scanned in the direction of low frequencies to high frequencies only.
+When the "SCAN" button is pressed for automatic tuning, stations are scanned in the direction of low frequencies to high frequencies only.

 Automatic tuning may not function properly if the station reception is weakened by distance from the station or proximity to tall buildings and hills.

-■ Selecting preset stations
+▼ Selecting preset stations

-Presetting a station with a preset button allows you to select that station in a single operation.
-Up to six AM and FM stations each may be preset.
+Presetting a station with a "preset button" ^5 allows you to select that station in a single operation.
+Up to six AM, FM1 and FM2 stations each may be preset.

-■ How to preset stations
+▼ How to preset stations

-- 1. Press the FM/AM selection switch to select either FM or AM reception. - 2.
-Press the "SCN" button or tune the radio manually until the desired station frequency is displayed. - 3.
-Press one of the preset buttons for at least two seconds to store the frequency.
-The frequency of the station will flash once on the display at this time.
-If the button is pressed for less than two seconds, the preceding selection will remain in memory.
+- 1. Press the "BAND" button 3 to select FM1, FM2 or AM reception. - 2.
+Press the "SCAN" button or tune the radio manually until the desired station frequency is displayed.

+3. Press one of the preset buttons for more than 2 seconds to store the frequency.
+At this time, there will momentarily be no sound from the radio.
+If the button is pressed for less than 2 seconds, the preceding selection will remain in memory.